garrettds11/DNS-Workshop/DNS_Workbook_Module_4.md

-# Module 4: Types of DNS Records (Expanded Edition)
+# Module 4: Types of DNS Records

 ---